Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 This being an enterprise deployment, we will use [source control](https://docs.microsoft.com/en-us/azure/data-factory/source-control).
 ADF integrates with GitHub and Azure DevOps natively.
 We'll use Azure DevOps in the rest of the article as the [third party tool](https://azurebi-docs.jppp.org/vsts-extensions/azure-data-factory-deploy.html?tabs=docs-open) we might need lives there.

-If we're collaborating on a code base, using Git, then we'll need to think about our [branching strategy](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops).
-Because **most of the issues we can observe in ADF enterprise deployments are solved by making a conscious choice about that branching strategy**, and enforcing it.
+If we're collaborating on a code base, using Git, then we'll need to think about our [branching strategy](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops). **Most of the issues we can observe in ADF enterprise deployments are solved by making a conscious choice about that branching strategy**, and enforcing it.

-I personally recommend the [Atomic Change Flow](https://www.feval.ca/posts/Atomic-Change-Flow-A-simple-yet-very-effective-source-control-workflow/) approach, which is nicely summed up by [Charles Feval](https://twitter.com/cfe84) in this schema of his :
+I personally recommend the [Atomic Change Flow](https://www.feval.ca/posts/Atomic-Change-Flow-A-simple-yet-very-effective-source-control-workflow/) approach from [Charles Feval](https://twitter.com/cfe84), summed up in this schema of his :

 [![Charles' diagram of the Atomic Change Flow, content are detailed in the original article](https://www.feval.ca/img/atomic-flow/Basic-idea.png)](https://www.feval.ca/posts/Atomic-Change-Flow-A-simple-yet-very-effective-source-control-workflow/)

 The main difference with the [simple one recommended](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) by Microsoft, is that `master` always stays in sync with Production.
-We use `release` branches to push code through the delivery pipeline, and only merge them back into `master` when the release is successful.
+We work on feature branches, merge them into a `release` branch that gets pushed through the delivery pipeline to production.
+We only merge the release branch back into `master` if/when the release is successful.

 Please go read the [full article](https://www.feval.ca/posts/Atomic-Change-Flow-A-simple-yet-very-effective-source-control-workflow/).
 We will see how this will impact ARM Templates based deployments.

 ### Development scope : Factory instances allocation guidance

-These constraints, specific to ADF, will guide how we'll distribute factory instances.
+The following constraints, specific to ADF, will guide how we should distribute factory instances.
 Note that since factories only incur costs when used, there should be no impact cost-wise in distributing the same activities on 1 or N factories.

 >1.
-A factory can only be wired to a single repository
+A factory instance can only be wired to a single repository
 >1.
-Multiples factories can be wired to a single repository
+Multiples factory instances can be wired to the same repository
 >1.
-A factory has a single [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)
+A factory instance has a single [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)
 >1.
-A factory has a single `collaboration`/`adf_publish` branch pair.
-The `collaboration` branch holds JSON artifacts, it is the source branch for the internal build process to generates ("publish") the ARM templates in the `adf_publish` branch
+A factory instance has a single `collaboration`/`adf_publish` branch pair.
+The `collaboration` branch holds JSON artifacts, it is the source branch for the internal build process that generates ("publish") the corresponding ARM templates in the `adf_publish` branch (see [schema](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-deployment#cicd-lifecycle))
 >1.
-The default `collaboration` branch is recommended to be `master`, but it can be changed
+The default `collaboration` branch is recommended to be `master`, but can be changed to a user defined branch
 >1.
 The `adf_publish` branch holds ARM templates from different factories in different sub-folders
 >1.
 Triggers can only be started from the collaboration branch
 >1.
 We do not merge ARM Templates.
 Any collaboration must be done in JSON land